jamf/DEPNotify/README.md

 * **Quit:** The second way to quit the application.
 This method will allow you to show a dialog with text of your choosing.
 The user will then be able to dismiss the dialog to quit the application.

 *Example:* `Command: Quit: Thanks for using this app.`

+* **Restart:** This will cause the machine to begin the restart process.
+The user will get a notification to accept with the text following the command.

+*Example:* `Command: Restart: Your session will end now.`

+* **Restartnow:** This will cause a restart event without requiring the user to accept.

+*Example:* `Command: RestartNow:`

 ## Status Updates